 "We don't ask for CV2 during phone payments."
 Really?

-I've probably been into a few hundred contact centers, and I continue to visit them regularly as part of my work.
+I've probably been into a few hundred contact centres, and I continue to visit them regularly as part of my work.
 I am genuinely flabbergasted when I hear a version of this statement:

 "We don't take CV2 as part of phone payments".

 There is a low-tech mechanism on the card to reduce fraud through Card Not

 Present (CNP) channels, and it's nicely printed on the back of everybody's